Xyclade/MachineLearning/Readme.md

   }

 ```

-Note that also in this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.

 ####Example 1 (Gaussian Kernel)
 In this example we present the most commonly used kernel for SVMs, namely the Gaussian Kernel.
 The idea behind this example is to help finding good input parameters on this kernel.
 The data we used for this example can be downloaded [here](./Example%20Data/SVM_Example_1.csv).